 In order to apply to these collaborations, you must first apply to Brock University and declare your major in the discipline that offers the collaboration (e.g., if the Psychology – Social Service Worker program is the goal, you would declare Psychology as your major).
-Please send contact the appropriate Adviser of your major before registering for courses to make sure that you are choosing the recommended courses for the program you have in mind.
-At the end of Year One, you apply for the collaboration of your choice using the following application form for the program of your choice:
+Please contact the Adviser in your major before registering for courses to make sure that you are choosing the recommended courses for the program you have in mind.
+At the end of Year One, you apply for the collaboration of your choice using the appropriate application form (see the program page to access the form.)

 If accepted, you will once again meet with the Adviser of your major before registering in Year Two classes to make sure that you have the correct courses for the program.